XZiar/RayRenderer/OpenGLUtil/README.md

 ### Multi-thread Worker

 There are two workers inside OpenGLUtil, proving multi-thread operation ability.
+Operations inside should be minimized, leaving heavy task on other threads.

+Both of them are under async environment, so multiple tasks can be executed in a single thread.
+Tasks' waiting should be handled by AsyncAgent.
+OpenGL-Sync promise can be obtained for operation sync.

 * Sync Worker